 Interacting with people has its challenge; to succeed in this field, the professional needs to possess a calm mindset.
 This mindset will come in handy while dealing with difficult customers.
 It is not a good picture to see a grocery store clerk arguing with a client.

-The calm mindset will help ensure that all clients leave the store satisfied and not aggravated.
+A calm mindset will help ensure that all clients leave the store satisfied and not aggravated.

 8. What Is The Biggest Challenge That You Foresee In This Job?